 As a singer, you should carefully choose the songs that you would sing in a performance.
 If you are invited to sing in a symposium of highly intellectual people, you should choose songs that they can relate to.
 You should also consider the age bracket of your audience.
 If your audience are senior citizens who belong to the veteran generations, you should choose songs that are appropriate to their likes and preference.
 You can sing some Elvis songs or Frank Sinatra‘s songs.

-If you are invited to a wedding reception, however, you should sing some love songs.
-You can’t do a rap song that is out of place with the occasion.
+If you are invited to a wedding reception, however, you should sing some love or romatic songs.
+You can’t those sad songs in this kind of event.
 I remember one time I was invited to sing to a group of funks.
 I sang a love song, and I was booed and ignored.
 The lesson here is pretty obvious—you should carefully choose the songs that are appropriate for the occasion and the audience.